ulrikHesmyr/picoCTF/picoGym/pwn/stonks/README.md

 print(s)    #output: qpicoCTF{I_l05t_4ll_my_m0n3y_6045d60d}J@t
   ```

+  4. Copy the python code above and run it

   This gives us - in our case - the flag:

   ```
   picoCTF{I_l05t_4ll_my_m0n3y_6045d60d}
   ```

-  The flag can differ depending on which instance (which port) you are connecting to. (i.e 20195 is my port: nc mercury.picoctf.net 20195)
+  **NB!** The flag can differ depending on which instance (which port) you are connecting to. (i.e 20195 is my port: nc mercury.picoctf.net 20195)